Time to read:6 minutes

-It’s so easy to confuse demonstrating our love for our children with doing everything for them.
-As the saying goes, “give a man a fish and you feed him a day; teach a man to fish and you feed him for a lifetime.”
-The same is true for kids, whether we’re pouring them a glass of milk, making their beds, or dropping what we’re doing to help them search filthy rooms for an overdue library book.
+As the saying goes, “give a man a fish, and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
+The same is true for kids, whether we’re pouring them a glass of milk or dropping what we’re doing to help them search for an overdue library book.

 Going on strike prompts kids to discover their own independence, whether by doing age-appropriate chores that Mom’s been doing for them or by learning new skills.
 Isn’t childhood, when Mom’s around to help in an emergency, the best time for them to learn to do such things?

-At some point, you’re supposed to find time to fulfill your own needs, too, but as most moms know that tends to happen when (if) everything else is taken care of first.
-Whether we need sleep, time with friends, a trip to the salon, or just a guilt-free hour of peace and quiet, we feel selfish and wrong if we meet our own needs first.
+At some point, you’re supposed to find time to fulfill your own needs, too.
+As most moms know, that tends to happen when (if) everything else is taken care of first.
+Whether we need sleep, time with friends, or just a guilt-free hour of peace, we feel selfish and wrong if we meet our own needs first.
 Is it any wonder moms are often full of resentment and anger?

 Going on strike gives Mom time for recreation.
 Look closely at that word and what do you see?
 Re and creation.
-Time off from the 24/7/365 schedule of motherhood gives moms time to re-create themselves so they’ve got the energy to give to their family.
+Time off from the 24/7 schedule of motherhood gives moms time to re-create themselves, so they’ve got the energy to care for their family.
 It’s not selfish — it’s a way to ensure you’ve got more of your self to give to them!

 5. It’s fair.

 We hear a lot of lip service about how “motherhood is the hardest job,” and with good reason.
 What job would expect you to be on call round-the-clock all year long, without scheduled vacation days, without sick leave?
-It’s a job filled with incredible responsibility, constant worry, and incessant self-doubt compounded by the judgy attitudes of other moms who eagerly gloat whenever we make a mistake.
-Oh, and it’s unpaid, a fact which prompts some of those judgy types to exclaim that it’s not a job at all.
+It’s a job filled with incredible responsibility, constant worry, and incessant self-doubt.
+Oh, and it’s unpaid.

 The fact is, Moms get tired and stressed.
-They get sick or have blue days.
-Sometimes they just feel burned out.
-They need a break just as much as anyone else does from their daily routine, but rare is the family who’ll tell Mom to take the week off for herself while they step in to cover for her.
-If you’re fortunate enough to have a family that will do just that, go for it!
+They get sick or have low-energy days.
+Sometimes they feel burned out.
+They need a break just as much as anyone else does from their daily routine, but rarely are they told to take a week off to themselves.

 It wasn’t always that easy.
-In fact, when I went on that first strike I’d never have imagined getting to this point.
-I felt stuck in a rut and taken for granted, as if everyone had a claim on my life except for me.
+When I went on that first strike, I’d never have imagined getting to this point.
+I felt stuck in a rut and taken for granted — as if everyone had a claim on my life except for me.